 - Hypokalemia (low potassium)

-It has also been used as hormone therapy for transgender females due to the fact that it suppresses testosterone.
+It has also been used as hormone therapy for transgender females because it suppresses testosterone.

 How Does Spironolactone Work?

-Spironolactone is a medication that competes with a hormone called aldosterone at the reception within in the kidneys to increase sodium and water excretion while causing the body to hold onto potassium.
-This medication is taken by mouth.
+Spironolactone is a medication that competes with a hormone called aldosterone at the receptors within the kidneys to increase sodium and water excretion while causing the body to hold onto potassium.
+This medication is taken by mouth, in pill form.

 Spironolactone may also increase sex hormone binding globulin (SHBG), which will bind excess testosterone.
 It's for these reasons that your doctor may prescribe Spironolactone for acne.